 Sometimes the popping or grinding in the shoulder is because something is inflamed or damaged.
 When our tendons become inflamed they swell.
 That swelling can tighten the spaces available for all those complex structures in the shoulder which might cause popping or grinding with certain motions.

 The most common causes of painful shoulder popping include rotator cuff tears, bursitis, labral tears, biceps tendon problems, and arthritis.
 I see between 5-10 patients a week who are simply in my office because they want to know – Why does my shoulder snap, click and pop?

 Most of you are worried about the sounds your joints are making.
 It’s a natural concern.
 You’re not sure if it’s normal or not.
 Some of you have pain and want to know what’s causing the pain and the new sensation.

 Read on… I’m going to try to help you sort through whether or not your popping or grinding shoulder is mostly “normal” or is it due to something that should be looked at further.
 In another post, I describe the things to look for to know if you had a serious shoulder injury.

-The shoulder is a very complex joint composed of bone, cartilage, ligaments, tendons, and two different tissues which line the inside of our shoulder joint spaces.
+The shoulder is a very complex joint composed of bone, cartilage, ligaments, tendons, and two different tissues that line the inside of our shoulder joint.
 We call those tissues that line the inside of the spaces the Synovium and the Bursa.
 If any of these structures are injured or simply inflamed (and thus thicker), the smoothly functioning shoulder can pop, snap or click.
-These “injuries” can be simply due to everyday use, a sports injury, chronic repetitive stress due to sports, or significant trauma from a fall or accident.
+These “injuries” can be due to everyday use, a sports injury, chronic repetitive stress due to sports, or significant trauma from a fall or accident.
 Most of this inflammation will subside on its own.